| Six Sigma/Continuous

 Qualitiqua is qualified to help businesses implement

 modern quality systems under any of these banners.
+Organizing for Quality The old way Many

 businesses are organized as a vertical hierarchy.
 This